 August 17, 1959: filed for a ‘dependency discharge’ (to help his mother), approved September3

 September 4: filed for a passport in Santa Ana (“to attend Albert Schweitzer College”), rec’d Sept.10

-September 11: officially discharged, takes a bus to Fort Worth TX arrived 2am Sept.14
+September 11: officially discharged, took a bus to Fort Worth TX, arrived 2am Sept.14

-September 16: left TX for New Orleans, receives a passport stamp “Import-Export”
+September 16: left TX for New Orleans, received a passport stamp “Import-Export”

 September 17: booked passage with Int’l Trade Mart company Travel Consultants Inc. for the freighter Marion Lykes, headed to La Havre France.
 Oswald self-described as a “shipping export agent”.

 Sept.20– shipped out of New Orleans, arrived in France on October 8, 1959; Claim of spending one week in England, then on to Helsinki Finland; received a visa to enter USSR in 24 hours.

 October 15, 1959: LHO left Helsinki by train, bound for Moscow, crossing the border at Vainikkala.

 —timeline reference source: Legend, The Secret World of Lee Harvey Oswald by Jay Edward Epstein—